sst/sst/www/docs/frontend.md

 SST deploys the static content of your web app to an S3 bucket, and then points a CloudFront distribution to the bucket.
 All static contents are served out from the CDN.
 The CDN cache is invalidated on every deploy.

-#### Atomic deploys

-If you are using the `ReactStaticSite` or `StaticSite` construct, each deploy is uploaded to a new folder inside an S3 bucket.
-And the CloudFront distribution is updated to point to the new folder; ensuring that your users do not access partially deployed resources.

 ### Domains

 You can configure a custom domain (ie. `domain.com`) for your web app.
 And SST will also setup the http to https redirect.
 Visitors to the `http://domain.com` URL will be redirected to the `https://domain.com`.